 Looking at your teeth in the mirror, do your teeth look 100% white and transparent all the way down?
 If not, you may be wondering why your teeth look transparent.
 Teeth transparency is a common complaint caused by the loss of tooth enamel either due to genetics, a medical condition, or erosion of the tooth enamel.

 The tooth fairy visited your house months ago, but your child’s permanent tooth still hasn’t made an appearance.
 Should you be worried?
-If your child has lost a baby tooth and the permanent tooth hasn’t come in after several months, there’s more than likely not a serious problem.
+If your child has lost a baby tooth and the permanent tooth hasn’t come in after several months, it’s usually not a serious problem.
 This situation is actually quite common, and it most often resolves itself without any orthodontic intervention.

-There are several reasons why your child’s permanent tooth has not yet erupted.
 If you’re concerned about your child’s permanent tooth not coming in, schedule your appointment with Atlanta Orthodontic Specialists today.
 We can take X-rays to see below the surface and find out what’s causing your child’s tooth to stay hidden.
+Let’s explore the possible reasons why your child’s permanent tooth has not yet erupted.

 The tooth doesn’t have room to come in